ipums/ipumspy/docs/source/extracts.rst

     True

-For extracts that have had their files expired, the data collection name and extract ID number can be used to resubmit the old extract.
-Note that resubmitting a expired extract results in a new extract with its own unique ID number!
+For extracts that have expired, the data collection name and extract ID number can be used to re-create and re-submit the old extract. **Note that re-creating and re-submitting a expired extract results in a new extract with its own unique ID number!**

 .. code:: python

+    # create a UsaExtract object from the expired extract definition
+    renewed_extract = ipums.get_extract_by_id(collection="usa", extract_id=1)

+    # submit the renewed extract to re-generate the data and syntax files
-    resubmitted_extract = ipums.resubmit_expired_extract(collection="usa", extract="1")
+    resubmitted_extract = ipums.submit_extract(renewed_extract)

     resubmitted_extract.extract_id